-If you do not care where you eat, do not want to be on any schedule, have plenty of time to wait on standby for a table service meal or you plan on eating at all quick service restaurants, then you do not need any of these tips.
-You do not need dining reservations.
-If you are like me and want to have at least one scheduled meal per day or for your stay at the popular Walt Disney World restaurants without taking up too much valuable time on standby, then these tips are beneficial to your planning.
+You do not need these tips if you do not care where you eat and do not want to be on any schedule.
+If you have plenty of time to wait on standby for a table service meal, then you do not need any of these tips.
+If you want to have at least one scheduled meal without taking up too much valuable time on standby, then these tips are beneficial to your planning.

 **Booking 180 days in advance has been temporarily suspended.
 You are able to book 60 days in advance for dining.